servo/book/src/contributing/style-guide.md

 ### `unsafe` code

 Try to avoid unsafe code.
-Unfortuantely, a web engine is complicated so some amount of unsafe code is inevitable in Servo.
+Unfortunately, a web engine is complicated so some amount of unsafe code is inevitable in Servo.
 In the case that you have to make an `unsafe` function, use [Safety comments](https://std-dev-guide.rust-lang.org/policy/safety-comments.html#safety-comments), which explain why a block is safe and what the safety invariants are.
 Use good judgement about when to add safety comments to `unsafe` blocks inside of functions.